 2. Hyssop

 A large plant, hyssop, requires lots of space and plenty of water.
 If grown with sunflowers, it might compete with them for resources.
-While these two plants would look pretty together, locating them in different parts of the garden is best.
+While these two plants would look attractive together, it is best to locate them in different parts of the garden.

 3. Potatoes